Tarsnap Bug Bounties

 In addition to the Tarsnap source code, bug bounties will be awarded for bugs found in scrypt, kivaloo, and spiped.
 Please note that, with the exception of $1 cosmetic errors, these bounties do not apply to the Tarsnap website; in particular, please do not run automated vulnerability scanners against the Tarsnap website — they're annoying and don't produce useful bug reports.

 Think you've found a bug?
-Contact the author (preferably using his GPG key if you think your bug might have security implications).
+If it's not a security flaw and you have a github account, please submit an issue report to the Tarsnap github repository.
+Otherwise, please contact the author by email (preferably using his GPG key).
 Please put the words "bug bounty" into the subject line of your email.

 Past Tarsnap bug bounty recipients are listed here.
 When reporting a bug, please mention if you would like to remain anonymous.